BITSS/RT2Amsterdam2018/1-GitDemo.md

 There are several ways to undo things with git, not all of which are possible with Github Desktop.
 The GH methods are to:
 1. Right click on the file on the file and Discard changes. *What areas is this dealing with?
 Note this is like `git reset filename` on the command line.*

-2. Click on a change in the History section, and click on Revert.
+2. Right click on a change in the History section, and click on Revert.

 3. Click on the settings gear and click Undo latest commit.